Table of Contents

 Establishment of Superior Courts

-The Supreme Court found in the 1950s that the 1937 Constitution contemplated the High Court, Supreme Court and courts of local and limited jurisdiction (namely, the Circuit Court and District) contemplated that courts would be reestablished.
-Accordingly, legislation was passed in 1961 reestablishing the courts, as the courts contemplated under the Constitution, reestablishing the High Court as the Court of First Instance, the Courts (Establishment and Constitution) Act, 1961.
+The Supreme Court found in the 1950s that the 1937 Constitution contemplated the reestablishment of the High Court, Supreme Court and courts of local and limited jurisdiction (namely, the Circuit and District Courts).
+Accordingly, the Courts (Establishment and Constitution) Act, 1961 reestablished the courts in line with the terms laid out in the Constitution.
+The High Court was reestablished as the Court of First Instance.

-The Courts (Supplemental Provisions) Act, 1961 as contemplated by the Constitution provides for qualification, appointment of judges, remuneration, pension, retirement, office etc. They also make equivalent provisions in respect of judges of the Circuit Court and the District Court.
+The Courts (Supplemental Provisions) Act, 1961 as contemplated by the Constitution, provides for the qualification, appointment, remuneration, pension, retirement and office of judges of the courts reestablished by the above Act.

 The High Court is established by the Constitution as having unlimited jurisdiction which cannot be abridged by legislation.
-The District Court and Circuit Court’s jurisdiction is dependent on legislation and accordingly may be limited.
-There are financial limits in respect of most of the major types of civil action in the District Court and Circuit Court respectively.
+The District Court and Circuit Court’s jurisdiction is dependent on legislation and may be limited accordingly.
+There are financial limits in respect of most of the major types of civil action in the District and Circuit Courts.

 The other courts must be limited and local.
-This in effect requires that there be a connection between cases on the courts concerned.
-This accords with the organisation of the District Court and Circuit Court’s jurisdiction in each case has a connection with the relevant district or circuit.
+This in effect requires that there be a connection between cases in the courts concerned.
+This accords with the organisation of the District Court and Circuit Court’s jurisdiction in that each case has a connection with the relevant district or circuit.

-ircuit Court judges and District Court judges are appointed by the President in much the same way as High Court judges.
-The make an equivalent declaration to that provided in the Constitution for High and Supreme Court judges (Article 34.5).
+Circuit and District Court judges are appointed by the President in much the same way as High Court judges.
+They make a declaration equivalent to that provided in the Constitution for High and Supreme Court judges (Article 34.5).

-It appears that Circuit Court and District Court may not question pre-1937 legislation or rules of common law on the grounds of constitutionality.
+It appears that the Circuit and District Courts may not question pre-1937 legislation or rules of common law on the grounds of constitutionality.
 This has been held to prevent a reference as to constitutionality on foot of a case stated procedure.
 A challenge to post-1937 legislation must be brought by way of constitutional judicial review proceedings in the High Court.

-Constitutional fair procedures principles are a part of the fundamental law of the State and can and should be applied by the District and Circuit Court in the application of law.
+Constitutional fair procedures principles are a part of the fundamental law of the State and should be applied by the District and Circuit Court in the application of law.

 The High Court

-The Constitution establishes the High Court as the court of first instance, with full original jurisdiction in and power to determine all matters in question whether of law or fact, civil or criminal.
-Accordingly, notwithstanding the provisions as to jurisdiction in legislation, this does not limit its inherent constitutionally conferred jurisdiction.
+The Constitution establishes the High Court as the court of first instance, with full original jurisdiction and power to determine all matters in question, whether of law or fact, civil or criminal.
+Accordingly, provisions as to jurisdiction in legislation do not limit its inherent constitutionally conferred jurisdiction.

-The ostensibly full jurisdiction is to be read subject to scheme of the Constitution which itself contemplates courts of local and limited jurisdiction.
-In many cases, legislation confers both in civil and criminal matters, exclusive jurisdiction on the lower courts.
-Courts have accepted that courts may confer exclusive jurisdiction on lower courts such as on District Court in respect of certain categories of matters and offences, provided that the High Court retains supervisory jurisdiction.
-In practice, a cost penalty arises in relation to, if a person proceeds in the High Court where he could have proceeded in a lower court.
+The ostensibly ‘full’ jurisdiction is to be read subject to the overall scheme of the Constitution which itself contemplates courts of local and limited jurisdiction.
+In many cases, legislation confers, both in civil and criminal matters, exclusive jurisdiction on the lower courts.
+The Courts have accepted that exclusive jurisdiction may be conferred on lower courts such as the District Court in respect of certain categories of matters and offences, provided that the High Court retains supervisory jurisdiction.
+In practice, a cost penalty arises if a person proceeds in the High Court where he could have proceeded in a lower court.

 The same principle applies to civil and criminal proceedings.
 Provided the High Court is capable of reviewing the lower court’s decisions, the Constitution is satisfied.
 This includes the possibility of judicial review by way of certiorari, prohibition, mandamus, declaration or injunction.
-There is a direct appeal in the case of Circuit Court and the judicial review remedies are involved and available in respect of some courts of summary jurisdiction, including in particular the District Court.
+There is provision for direct appeal from the Circuit Court and the judicial review remedies are involved and available in respect of some courts of summary jurisdiction, including in particular the District Court.

-The High Court has jurisdiction under Article 34.3.1 in respect of ttje constitutionality of post-1937 legislation.
-In the case of pre-1937 legislation, authority derives from Article 34.3.1 and common law.
+The High Court has jurisdiction under Article 34.3.1 in respect of the constitutionality of post-1937 legislation.
+In the case of pre-1937 legislation, its authority is derived from Article 34.3.1 and common law.

 The Court of Appeal

-The Court of Appeal shall save as otherwise provided by this Article, and with such exceptions and subject to such regulations as may be prescribed by law, have appellate jurisdiction from all decisions of the High Court, and shall also have appellate jurisdiction from such decisions of other courts as may be prescribed by law.
+According to Article 34.4, the Court of Appeal has appellate jurisdiction, “with such exceptions and subject to such regulations as may be prescribed by law”, from all decisions of the High Court, as well as from any other courts as may be prescribed, including the Circuit, Central and Special Criminal Courts.

-The Supreme Court shall, subject to such regulations as may be prescribed by law, have appellate jurisdiction from a decision of the Court of Appeal if the Supreme Court is satisfied that the decision involves a matter of general public importance, or in the interests of justice it is necessary that there be an appeal to the Supreme Court.
+The Supreme Court, subject to such regulations as may be prescribed by law, has appellate jurisdiction from a decision of the Court of Appeal if the Supreme Court is satisfied that the decision involves a matter of general public importance or if in the interests of justice it is necessary that there be an appeal to the Supreme Court.

-The Supreme Court shall, subject to such regulations as may be prescribed by law, have appellate jurisdiction from a decision of the High Court if the Supreme Court is satisfied that there are exceptional circumstances warranting a direct appeal to it, and a precondition for the Supreme Court being so satisfied is the presence of either or both of the following factors:
+Similarly, the Supreme Court has appellate jurisdiction from a decision of the High Court if the Supreme Court is satisfied that there are exceptional circumstances warranting a direct appeal to it for the same reasons as above.

-It has original jurisdiction on reference by the President, under Article 26 of the Constitution and in a handful of other more limited circumstances.
-The appellate or appeal jurisdiction of the Supreme Court, reflected in the Constitution is acknowledged in the Courts (Supplemental Provisions) Act, 1961.
+Under Article 26, on reference by the President, the Supreme Court has original jurisdiction in matters relating to the Constitution and in a handful of other more limited circumstances.
+The appellate jurisdiction of the Supreme Court reflected in the Constitution is acknowledged in the Courts (Supplemental Provisions) Act, 1961.
 The courts have held that additional jurisdiction may be granted by Acts of the Oireachtas.

 Appeal